bfollek/advent2018/README.md

 Advent of Code 2018 in elixir

 I'm doing this to learn elixir.
-I sometimes write multiple versions of a function, to play with different approaches.
+I'm focusing on the language itself rather than the concurrency/OTP/beam features.
+I'm trying to solve things in a stateless way.

 ### Day 1